seenbuklee/CharMorph_Docs/docs/source/Character editing.rst

 Morph Level:

-:L1: Major Body Type: Each L1 Morph can have it's own set of L2/L3 Morphs
+:L1: Reference Body Type: (Shape Basis) Each L1 Morph can have it's own set of L2/L3 Morphs
 :L2: Minor Morphs: This is where most of the morphs are and are the ones that make characters look more unique.
 :L3: Expression Morphs: This is for Facial Action Coding System (FACS) Shapekeys